Professional Context

 💡 Expert Advice & Considerations

-Don't bother using Claude to generate generic lesson plans; instead, focus on using it to analyze complex case studies or simulate real-world business scenarios that challenge your students' critical thinking and problem-solving skills.
+Rookies often make the mistake of using the AI to generate generic lesson plans; instead, focus on using it to analyze complex case studies or simulate real-world business scenarios that challenge your students' critical thinking and problem-solving skills.

 Advanced Prompt Library